jessepav/lacygoill-wiki-backup/tmux/tmux.md

 The issue is fixed in more  recent versions of xfce4-terminal; I can't reproduce on Ubuntu 18.04 in a VM.

-## Tmux is hanging indefinitely after using a process substitution!
+## tmux is hanging indefinitely after using a process substitution!

 So, you've run sth like: